dpchamps/pixi-solid-jsx/readme.md

 There's usually no good reason to not use this component.

 - Awaits `appInitialize` and shows `loadingState` (defaults to `<text>Loading...</text>`) while asynchronous setup completes.
-- Starts the ticker only after the Pixi application is ready and exposes the instance through `useApplicationState()`.
+- Starts the ticker only after the PixiJS application is ready and exposes the instance through `useApplicationState()`.
 - Seeds the internal game-loop context so that `createSynchronizedEffect` and `onEveryFrame` can schedule work onto the game loop.
-- Boots the Pixi devtools overlay via `initDevtools` when available.
+- Boots the PixiJS devtools overlay via `initDevtools` when available.

 Use the intrinsic form (`<application>`) when authoring low-level JSX trees and the component form when you want the full runtime integration.